ProjectMitosisOS/mitosis-core/README.md

 - Rustc: 1.60.0-nightly (71226d717 2022-02-04)
 - Clang-9

-For how to install these dependencies, please TODO goto.
+Please refer to the document [here](./docs/setup.md) for how to configure these environments.

 ### Compile the mitosis